KnowageLabs/Knowage-Server/doc/user/CKAN/README.md

 ![](./media/image10.png)

-Now the dataset is imported, and it will appear in the **My DataSet** tab, ready to be use through SpagoBI inquiring and analytics tools.
+Now the dataset is imported, and it will appear in the **My Data Set** tab, ready to be use through Knowage inquiring and analytics tools.

 Inquiring the data via Query by Example
 ---------------------------------------

-SpagoBI offers a tool to inquire data: it is called Query by Example (QbE).
+Knowage offers a tool to inquire data: it is called Query by Example (QbE).
 It allows user to easily explore data.
 Click on the **Magnifier** icon to start working with the QbE.

 ![](./media/image6.png)